mnieber/django-rtk-home/django-rtk/README.md

 This package is a basis for implementing registration workflows.
 To understand how to do this, you will have to study the source code, using the following pointers:

-- inspect the code for the endpoints in the `mutations` and `queries` directories
+- inspect the code for the GraphQL endpoints in the `mutations` and `queries` directories
-- see in the `django_rtk_green` pip package see how these endpoints are extended
+- see how these endpoints are extended in the `django_rtk_green` pip package
 - each endpoint subclass can add GraphQL input and output values
 - `get_validator()` is used in `validate_args()` to validate input arguments
 - `get_backend()` is used in `run()` to do actual registration work